Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-css-pseudo-elements.md

 ---

 I only learned that Tailwind recently added the option to style pseudo-elements.
-Ever since the introduction of [Tailwind JIT](https://daily-dev-tips.com/posts/why-tailwind-jit-compiler-is-amazing/) it turns out we can now also leverage pseudo-elements in Tailwind!
+Since the introduction of [Tailwind JIT](https://daily-dev-tips.com/posts/why-tailwind-jit-compiler-is-amazing/) it turns out we can now also leverage pseudo-elements in Tailwind!

 Let's look at how it works and what we can do with them.